ramity-sh/wowraidnotes/Classic Cataclysm/Tier 3/RaidNotes.md

 ## Morchok / Kochrom
 [Link to video](https://www.youtube.com/watch?v=FjxXU-Jndas)

+* No CL Glyph
-Hero most likely at 20% as he hits hard.
+* Hero most likely at 20% as he hits hard.

 ### Phase 1
 * Two boses with equal mechanics in this fight.